A New Rock Grading System?

 Exposure:

 There is undeniably some subjectivity here, making this perhaps the most difficult element to define.
 This first rating is associated with factors that influence the sense of exposure felt during the climb.
-These factors might include airiness around the climber, hight or altitude of the climb, steepness of terrain, distance between protection, dynamicness or insecurity of movement, sparsity of holds, etc. As well, this element is not to be the likelihood of one feeling fear while climbing a given route, as this is far too variable from climber to climber, but instead should represent the sense of exposure as it exists on a spectrum irrespective of one's emotional reaction to it.
+These factors might include airiness around the climber, height or altitude of the climb, steepness of terrain, distance between protection, dynamicness or insecurity of movement, sparsity of holds, etc. As well, this element is not to be the likelihood of one feeling fear while climbing a given route, as this is far too variable from climber to climber, but instead should represent the sense of exposure as it exists on a spectrum irrespective of one's emotional reaction to it.
 Though the sensation of exposure often increases in conjunction with boldness, this is not always the case; hence the separation of the two ratings.
 It is of course possible to have a rather airy climb that is still objectively quite safe.
 Due to the inherent subjectivity of this element, the following are simple examples and not a strict guide for deciding on a number.

 Examples: